lidwinaput/CMA_FinalTerm_Migration/README.md

 ![10 Most Used Verbs](https://github.com/lidwinaput/CMA_FinalTerm_Migration/assets/151516433/c672ab00-04b1-460b-b3b0-52e2439f33cb)

 # D. Distribution of Verbs by Tenses
 ![Distribution of Verbs by Tenses](https://github.com/lidwinaput/CMA_FinalTerm_Migration/assets/151516433/75bb99af-98b7-4aac-82e4-37017b2e93e5)

-Verbs in Past Tense : 11104
+Verbs in Past Tense: 11104

-Verbs in Present Tense : 4072
+Verbs in Present Tense: 4072

-Verbs in Future Tense : 41269
+Verbs in Future Tense: 41269

-# Analysis
+The analysis of verb frequency in the corpus reveals a noteworthy prevalence of the verbs "to be" and "to have," with a distinct emphasis on the form "is."
+However, given their ubiquitous use, often in auxiliary roles, and the absence of nuanced significance, these findings are deemed less relevant for our analytical purposes.

-Based on the results, it is interesting that the most used verbs are in future tense, although the most used verbs is 'is' which is a very common to-be form.
+Intriguingly, the examination of verb usage exposes an interesting pattern, as the most frequently employed verbs are situated in the future tense.
+This observation prompts consideration of a potential correlation between the prevalent use of future tense verbs and the discourse surrounding migration in the United States.
+One plausible interpretation suggests a thematic alignment with the aspirational dimension of formulating new policies to curtail migration.
+Alternatively, the future tense may be indicative of a broader contemplation of the impending impact of migration on the future political, economic, social, and cultural fabric of the United States.

-In the articles, migration in the United States could be linked with aspiration, hence using future tense, or about the impact to the U.S., therefore using future tenses 'it will...'
+The conspicuous absence of the 'present tense' in verb usage further underscores a distinctive characteristic of the news articles.
+Rather than merely presenting factual information, the narrative appears to extend beyond the immediate present, delving into both historical contexts and prospective consequences.
+This temporal breadth suggests a comprehensive examination of the migration phenomenon, encapsulating not only its current manifestations but also its antecedents and the anticipated ramifications on the future trajectory of the United States in various spheres.

-The lack of using 'present tense' also shows how most of the news does not only present facts, it could also show what happened before and what will be the consequences (future)
+In essence, the predominance of future tense verbs serves as a linguistic marker, potentially mirroring the dual emphasis on future-oriented policy considerations and the broader, lasting implications of migration on the multifaceted dimensions of American society.

 # II.
 Temporal evolution ⏰